samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Low_Volume-Low_Volume_I.md

 # Trainer Road Plan: Sweet Spot Base - Low Volume I

+> The Sweet Spot Base plans are foundation training plans that can serve as the
+> basis for all training tracks offered by TrainerRoad.
+>
+> The low-volume version of Sweet Spot Base I serves as annual opportunity to
+> revisit the form work that often gets neglected as the cycling season
+> progresses.
+It helps establish the aerobic fitness foundation upon which
+> you'll build your season's top fitness in less than 4 hours each week.
+>
+> Following the initial fitness assessment, Sweet Spot Base I emphasizes pedal
+> economy - via leg speed, speed endurance and varied cadence - as well as base
+> aerobic fitness via a healthy dose of Sweet Spot training aimed at making
+> every minute of your indoor endeavors count.

 ## Week 1

 > This first week is dedicated to assessing your current fitness, somewhat